UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: UC Security

 The functionality $\FSDKG$ (Fig.~\ref{fig:FSDKG}) is deliberately transcript-driven: besides producing the public key $K$ and installing non-exportable KeyBox shares, it (i) records the public transcript items that determine acceptance and (ii) offers a simulator-only one-shot \textsf{Program} hook used exclusively to couple real and ideal executions under adaptive corruptions and straight-line extraction.

-\begin{definition}[Standard NXK-star DKG functionality $\FDKGstarNXK$] \emph{ Fix the following deterministic polynomial-time wrapper ITM $\WDKG$ that sits between the environment and an instance of $\FSDKG$ and exposes only the interface that we regard as the standard NXK-DKG API for $\Gamma_0$, namely: \begin{enumerate} \item the public key output $K$ for each accepting session (and the corresponding absence of output on abort); \item the induced KeyBox installation effects (via the surrounding $\FKeyBox$ instances); and \item if invoked, the post-finalization \textsf{registered} events for device registration (RDR). \end{enumerate} The wrapper suppresses $\FSDKG$'s internal transcript bookkeeping (e.g., the transcript slots $\mathsf{T}_1,\mathsf{T}_2,\mathsf{T}_3$) and does not expose the simulator-only $\mathsf{Program}$ port to the environment.
+\begin{definition}[Standard NXK-star DKG functionality $\FDKGstarNXK$] \emph{ Fix the following deterministic polynomial-time wrapper ITM $\WDKG$ that sits between the environment and an instance of $\FSDKG$ and exposes only the interface that we regard as the standard NXK-DKG API for $\mathrm{\Gamma}_0$, namely: \begin{enumerate} \item the public key output $K$ for each accepting session, with no output on abort; \item the induced KeyBox installation effects (via the surrounding $\FKeyBox$ instances); and \item if invoked, the post-finalization \textsf{registered} events for device registration (RDR). \end{enumerate} The wrapper suppresses $\FSDKG$'s internal transcript bookkeeping (e.g., the transcript slots $\mathsf{T}_1,\mathsf{T}_2,\mathsf{T}_3$) and does not expose the simulator-only $\mathsf{Program}$ port to the environment.
 Define } \end{definition}

 As usual, $\FDKGstarNXK$ makes no fairness guarantee: a corrupted party and/or the adversary-controlled scheduler may delay or prevent completion (selective abort), and may even condition its decision to abort on partial information about the (would-be) key.\footnote{Accordingly, while we can prove latent/marginal uniformity of the key prior to conditioning on completion, the distribution of the output key conditioned on completion may be biased via selective abort.
 This limitation is inherent in DKG/coin-flipping style tasks without guaranteed output delivery; see, e.g., Cleve~\cite{Cleve[86]}.} Consequently, the uniformity guarantee we target is the conventional UC-DKG latent (marginal) uniformity (prior to conditioning on completion), not uniformity conditioned on completion.